Overview

 Overview This release calls on the City of New Orleans to conform to charter requirements in producing its capital budget, which is developed by the mayor and reviewed by the New Orleans City Planning Commission and City Council.

-Overview The Bureau of Governmental Research analyzes four proposed amendments to the State constitution and one proposed amendment to the St. Tammany Parish home rule charter.
+The Bureau of Governmental Research analyzes four proposed amendments to the State constitution and one proposed amendment to the St. Tammany Parish home rule charter.
 The report covers amendments that will go before voters on October 20, 2007.
 Two of the proposed constitutional amendments deal with State supplemental pay for local public safety employees.
-The […]
+The third […]

 Overview In September 2006, members of the New Orleans City Council introduced an ordinance to establish an Office of Inspector General.
 Read BGR’s letter to the City Council as well as the version of the ordinance introduced on October 19 and the final version approved by City Council on November 2.